End of document------

 Only positive Integers are used in this paper.

-Assumption 1: Sums are never unique as they can be formed in many ambiguous ways; they are also artifical.
+Assumption 1: All Sums are local and never unique as they can be formed in many ambiguous ways; they are also artificial.

 Let C = (A + B) or C = (E + D - F); Given 'C' , it is impossible to determine which components comprise its sum.

-Sums are the result of an arbitrarily external orderings process and have no single way to be formed.
+Sums are the result of an arbitrarily ordering process and have no single way to be formed.

 Assumption 2: If the sum of X^N + Y^N is a Prime Number, then it can not be any Replica sequence value.